lucasmedeirosleite/EasyMapping/README.md

 ### CoreData

-If you are using CoreData objects use `EKManagedObjectMapper` and `EKManagedObjectMapping` instead of `EKMapper` and `EKObjectMapping`, respectively.
+If you are using CoreData objects use `EKManagedObjectMapping` instead of `EKObjectMapping`.

 ## Thanks